 \section{Wave packet transforms}

-In this section we introduce the parabolic frequency localizations which appear in the definition of the function spaces for decoupling, and we use them to define associated wave packets and wave packet transforms.
-We then prove some properties of these transforms, most notably the boundedness of specific operators on phase space associated with them.
+In this section we introduce the parabolic frequency localizations that appear in the definition of the function spaces for decoupling, and we use them to define associated wave packets and wave packet transforms.
+We then prove some properties of these transforms, most notably the boundedness of certain operators on phase space associated with them.